tremor-rs/tremor-www/static/language/prolog/Deploy.md

 ### Deployment Language Entrypoint

-This is the top level rule of the tremor deployment language `troy`
+This is the top-level rule of the Tremor deployment language, `troy`.